Our students are the technologists, surveyors, and engineers of tomorrow.

 Engineering Technology and Surveying Engineering (ETSE)

 ETSE education places an emphasis on the practical “hands-on” application of engineering principles and methods.
-ETSE graduates have employment opportunities in areas such as renewal energy systems, electronics and computers, networking, information systems, product and systems development, manufacturing, technical and project management, construction, facilities planning & operation, and testing.
+ETSE graduates have employment opportunities in areas such as renewable energy systems, electronics and computers, networking, information systems, cyber security, product and systems development, manufacturing, technical and project management, construction, transportation, facilities planning & operation, and testing.

 What is Engineering Technology (ET)?